sygmaprotocol/sygma-docs/docs/04-integrating-with-sygma/01-Sygma Widget/03-react.md

 }
 ```

-You can also pass props to the widget component to customize it:
+You can also pass props to the widget component to customize widget behaviour:

 ```ts
 function MyDapp(){